stonerl/nova-prettier-extension/prettier.novaextension/README.md

-The Swiss Army knife for code formatting — seamlessly format JavaScript, TypeScript, JSON, CSS, HTML, Markdown, and more in Nova, with built-in support for Astro, EJS, Java, Laravel Blade, Liquid, PHP, SQL, Tailwind CSS, and XML — no extra setup required.
+The Swiss Army knife for code formatting — seamlessly format JavaScript, TypeScript, JSON, CSS, HTML, Markdown, and more in Nova, with built-in support for Astro, EJS, Java, Laravel Blade, Liquid, PHP, SQL, Tailwind CSS, Twig, and XML — no extra setup required.

 > ⚠️ **Prettier⁺** is a drop-in replacement for the original [Prettier Extension](https://extensions.panic.com/extensions/alexanderweiss/alexanderweiss.prettier/).
 > To avoid conflicts, make sure to disable the original before installing or activating Prettier⁺.